vocabcompanionapp/vocabcompanionapp.github.io/index.md

 permalink: /
 ---

-# Vocab Companion

-How can we help you?
+# How can we help you?

 - [Privacy Policy](/privacy/)
 - [Support](/support/)